 The prescription drug program will maintain a retail refill limit policy.
 The retail refill limit requires that you use home delivery if you are prescribed a maintenance medication, rather than refilling multiple prescriptions for the same drug at a retail pharmacy.
-If you or a covered Dependent receives a prescription for a maintenance medication, and you do not use home delivery, your prescriptions may not be covered.
+If you or a covered Dependent receives a prescription for a maintenance medication, and you do not use home delivery, you may be responsible for the full cost of your prescriptions, and you may incur a penalty, which will not be covered by the Plan.